 From pre-Columbian exchange networks to the roads of the Spanish Empire to the highly profitable Panama Railroad, there is a long history of trade across Panama.
 As such, many Panamanians believed that “a canal across the Panamanian isthmus would transform Panama into one of the great commercial centers of the world.”
 Furthermore, several of the leaders of the 1903 Panamanian Revolution, such as Senator José Augustín Arango and Dr. Manuel Amador Guerrero (the first President of Panama), had previous profitable dealings with the U.S. through the Panama Railroad Company.
 Arango was a company lawyer and Amador was the company’s head physician.
 In light of their positive experiences with the U.S., it is understandable why Panamanian leaders like Arango and Amador allied with the U.S. and believed that a U.S.-owned and operated canal would, like the railroad, benefit them.

-Despite the importance of the Columbian government’s rejection of a canal treaty with the U.S. in 1903, the roots of the Panamanian Revolution date back to the early-mid-nineteenth century.
-Between 1830 and 1840, there were three Panamanian attempts at independence from Columbia.
+Despite the importance of the Colombian government’s rejection of a canal treaty with the U.S. in 1903, the roots of the Panamanian Revolution date back to the early-mid-nineteenth century.
+Between 1830 and 1840, there were three Panamanian attempts at independence from Colombia.
 These unsuccessful attempts stemmed from Panamanians’ animosity over the national government in Bogotá formulating economic policies for Panama without Panamanian consent.
-Several decades later, the War of the Thousand Days set the stage for Panama’s independence from Columbia.
+Several decades later, the War of the Thousand Days set the stage for Panama’s independence from Colombia.

-In 1899, Columbian liberals launched a war against the conservative government in Bogotá.
-The war, which lasted until 1902, killed over 100,000 people, caused hyperinflation, and distracted the Columbian government from its negotiations with the U.S. over a canal across the Isthmus of Panama.
-It also exacerbated Columbia’s weak authority in Panama.
-As part of their campaign, Panamanian liberals undermined Columbian rule by spreading their message of federalism.
+In 1899, Colombian liberals launched a war against the conservative government in Bogotá.
+The war, which lasted until 1902, killed over 100,000 people, caused hyperinflation, and distracted the Colombian government from its negotiations with the U.S. over a canal across the Isthmus of Panama.
+It also exacerbated Colombia’s weak authority in Panama.
+As part of their campaign, Panamanian liberals undermined Colombian rule by spreading their message of federalism.
 Additionally, after the conclusion of the war with the Treaty of Wisconsin, “Colombia returned to its traditional policy of benign neglect for Panama and thus confirmed in the minds of many Panamanians that neither the conservative nor the liberal parties were the answer to the region’s needs.”
-Seen in this light, the 1903 Panamanian Revolution was not merely a knee-jerk reaction to the Columbian government’s failure to sign a canal treaty with the U.S., but the culmination of a much longer history of grievances.
+Seen in this light, the 1903 Panamanian Revolution was not merely a knee-jerk reaction to the Colombian government’s failure to sign a canal treaty with the U.S., but the culmination of a much longer history of grievances.